ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 conditions:

 * When the argument is a function expression with declared result type the same as the declared type of the parameter.

-* When the declared type of the parameter is `LogicalType` and the argument is one of the following:
+(Note that if the declared type of the parameter is `LogicalType`, `NodesType` is also acceptable.
-    * A function expression with declared result type `NodesType`.
-      In this case the argument is converted to LogicalType as per {{type-conv}}.
-    * A `logical-expr` that is not a function expression.

 * When the declared type of the parameter is `NodesType` and the argument is a query (which includes singular query).